Canadian Military Pattern truck: Production

 GM / Chevy C60X 6x6 in front; smaller 'bowtie' behind it.

 Chevrolet C60L formerly of the Netherlands Marine Corps.

 Canadian factories produced around 850,000 vehicles in World War II, including some 50,000 armoured vehicles, self-propelled guns, and tanks.
-But of greater significance was the much larger number – more than 800,000 units – of trucks and light wheeled vehicles, produced by Ford, General Motors, and Chrysler of Canada.
-Thanks to a large pre-war automotive sector, Canada's great wartime achievement was to build more military trucks than the main Axis nations – Germany, Italy, and Japan – combined, matching the demands of mobile warfare in the age of blitzkrieg.
+The number of trucks and light wheeled vehicles forms the most significant share as more than 800,000 units were produced by Ford, General Motors, and Chrysler of Canada.
+Thanks to a large pre-war automotive sector, Canada's was able to build more military trucks than the main Axis nations – Germany, Italy, and Japan – combined, reflecting the demands of mobile warfare in the age of blitzkrieg.

 Canada's military truck production focused predominantly on a broad range of medium-rated vehicles.
-Light jeeps and trucks over 3 tons capacity, required by the Canadian Army, were purchased from outside suppliers.
-Canadian industry production included both modified civilian commercial designs (306,000 of which were classified as "Modified Conventional Pattern", MCP), as well as dedicated military-purpose designs, conforming to the Canadian Military Pattern specification, in roughly equal numbers.
+Thus, light jeeps and trucks above 3 tonnes (3.3 short tons) off-road capacity, required by the Canadian Army, were purchased from outside suppliers.
+Canadian industry production included both modified civilian commercial designs (306,000 of which were classified as "Modified Conventional Pattern" or MCP), as well as dedicated military-purpose designs, built conforming to the Canadian Military Pattern specifications, in roughly equal numbers.

 Most CMP trucks were manufactured by the Canadian Chevrolet division of General Motors, and Ford Motor Company of Canada.
 The two manufacturers quickly ramped up their Canadian production utilizing the reserve production capacity that had remained idle ever since the Great Depression, and through an unusual act of collaboration between the two rival companies — the use of interchangeable components.
 A smaller number of CMP trucks were assembled from Canadian-made chassis and parts, typically first built on Canadian production lines, then broken (knocked) down, crated, shipped overseas, and re-assembled in Britain, Australia, New Zealand, South Africa (2,600), India (9,500), Italy, and Egypt.
 Following British convention, CMP trucks had right hand drive even though most of them were built in Canada, which primarily used left-hand drive vehicles.
 The CMP specification proved versatile, and it formed the basis of a wide variety of different truck types and even some armoured vehicles.
 There were no less than ninety types of CMP army vehicles on twelve different chassis, including three different types of wireless trucks, four ambulance types, and thirteen field-workshop vehicle types.
 In Australian service (almost always with the No. 13 cab), the vehicles were known as the "Chev Blitz" or the "Ford Blitz".